-If you are climbing gear and peak trips, then you need kitchen equipment, toilet tent, climbing rope: fixed and main rope, harness, crampons, ice-axe, karabiners: lock /unlock, ice- screws, snow bars, rock piton, helmet, Ascend (Mummer), Descended (F-8), Tapes/slings, and you need a climbing shoes, sunglasses, sun cream, waterproof jacket, down jacket and trousers and another thing whatever you need for climbing.
+If you are climbing gear and peak trips, then you need kitchen equipment, toilet tent, climbing rope: fixed and main rope, harness, crampons, ice-ax, karabiners: lock /unlock, ice- screws, snow bars, rock piton, helmet, Ascend (Mummer), Descended (F-8), Tapes/slings, and you need climbing shoes, sunglasses, sun cream, waterproof jacket, down jacket and trousers and another thing whatever you need for climbing.

 If you are trekking higher elevation or during the cold seasons, you should carry a pile jacket and a down fiberfill parka.
-This trek is suitable for 8 to 10 days and in that time you can wash your clothes during the time of trekking, and you need extra socks and extra shirts etc for longer treks.
+This trek is suitable for 8 to 10 days and in that time you can wash your clothes during the time of trekking, and you need extra socks and extra shirts, etc for longer treks.
 The weight limit on the trek and the domestic flight is 15kg and 15kg is easy to carry you and if you cannot carry your bag there will be the porter to carry your bag.

-We will provide you the best services which will give you a once in lifetime journey in this connection.
+We will provide you the best services which will give you a once in a lifetime journey in this connection.
 We do our duty security, honestly and seriously to make your journey smooth and pleasant.

-Altitude Mountain Sickness in Nepal
+Altitude Mountain Sickness in Nepal:

 Altitude Mountain sickness is starting to us from 1,500 to 2,000 meters upwards.
-Altitude sickness often known as acute mountain sickness (A.M.S) in general may occur when people climb too quickly normally in altitude of over 3000m.
+Altitude sickness often known as acute mountain sickness (A.M.S) in general may occur when people climb too quickly normally an altitude of over 3000m.
 The higher we go on the earth the air pressure becomes the lower which means the thinner air.
 The AMS is any type of symptoms bring us.
 Every person needs oxygen to survive and if we go higher on the earth then there is the lack of air upward the earth and people start from altitude sickness, not only do our muscles need it but so do things like our brains and digestive system.
 Most of the people will feel some effect of altitude, shortness of breath and possibly a normal headed, which is fairly common.
 And that time our body starts to produce more red blood cells to carry more oxygen, which takes time.

 Altitude sickness is the human body’s reactions to atmospheric pressure and a reduction of the concentration of oxygen present in the air.
 Many people throughout the world work at high altitudes.
-When you climb higher into mountains, your body gradually adapts to the reduced the amount of oxygen in the air.
+When you climb higher into the mountains, your body gradually adapts to the reduced amount of oxygen in the air.

 The primary symptoms of acute mountain sickness are